global-121/121-platform/README.md

 ## Setup Interfaces
-Install dependencies for the interfaces, from the root of this repository, run:
+Install dependencies for the interfaces, from the individual interface directories (`interfaces/*`) run:

-    npm run install:interfaces
+    npm install

 Or to install 1 specific interface's dependencies, run: (where `<interface-name>` is one of `pa`, `aw`, `ho`, `referral`)

     npm run install:<interface-name>

 ## Setup Services
+Install dependencies for the interfaces, from the individual interface directories (`services/*`) run:

+    npm install

 Follow the "[Getting started / installation](services/README.md#getting-started--installation)"-section in the [services/README](services/README.md)-file.